 Alcohol and/or Drugs Among Crash Victims

 Crashes involving alcohol and/or drugs are a leading criminal cause of death in Canada.
-Every day, on average, nearly 3.5 Canadians are killed and many more are injured in alcohol and/or drug-related motor vehicle crashes on public roads involving at least one “principal highway vehicle” (i.e. passenger cars, vans, trucks, and motorcycles).
+Every day, on average, up to 4 Canadians are killed and many more are injured in alcohol and/or drug-related motor vehicle crashes on public roads involving at least one “principal highway vehicle” (i.e. passenger cars, vans, trucks, and motorcycles).